d12frosted/elpa-mirror/gnu/triples-readme.txt

     predicate is equal to /object/,
   • `triples-subjects-of-type', get all subjects which have a particular type.
+  • `triples-remove-schema-type' , remove a type and all associated data from the schema (should be rarely used).

+[our document on triples design] <file:triples-design.org>

 3.5 Predicates, with type and without